dku-plant-futures/dku-plant-futures.github.io/_posts/2024-09-01-trip-to-ziranfeng.markdown

 During this trip, we also invited university canteen manager and two chefs to come and try the vegetarian food.
-Hopefully they will get some inspirations about how to improve the vegetarian options ad our canteen. :crossed_fingers:
+Hopefully they will get some inspirations about how to improve the vegetarian options at our canteen. :crossed_fingers: